shap/shap/README.md

 1. *LIME:* Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
 "Why should i trust you?: Explaining the predictions of any classifier."
 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
 ACM, 2016.

-2. *Shapley sampling values:* Štrumbelj, Erik, and Igor Kononenko.
+2. *Shapley sampling values:* Strumbelj, Erik, and Igor Kononenko.
 "Explaining prediction models and individual predictions with feature contributions."
 Knowledge and information systems 41.3 (2014): 647-665.

 3. *DeepLIFT:* Shrikumar, Avanti, Peyton Greenside, and Anshul Kundaje.
 "Learning important features through propagating activation differences." arXiv preprint arXiv:1704.02685 (2017).